KehindeAkinbowale/alx-low_level_programming/0x00-hello_world/README.md

-generates the assembly code of a C code
+compiles a C file and creates an executable